Big X taken down from Twitter roof after San Francisco squabble

 X said the removal was voluntary.

-Locals over the weekend recorded video of the giant X glowing, pulsing and strobing, with some criticizing its intrusive lights.
+Locals over the weekend recorded video of the giant X glowing, pulsing and strobing, with some criticising its intrusive lights.

 "I'm just astounded at the flagrant lack of consideration for anyone ever," wrote X user @DollyMarlowe.